vic/vix/README.md

 Fish history is linked from private keybase repository where it is backed up.

-Appart from some [command aliases](modules/vic/fish/default.nix), the following fish functions are handy:
+Appart from some [command aliases](vix/modules/vic/fish/default.nix), the following fish functions are handy:

 ```
 vix-activate             - Activate a new system generation, can be called from anywhere.

 vix-nixpkg-search        - Same as:
                            nix search --inputs-from $HOME/.nix-out/vix nixpkgs $argv

+rg-vix-inputs PATTERM    - Search using rg on vix flake inputs recursively.
+                           This one is handy for grepping for nix code, options, packages, libs.

 rg-vix PATTERN           - Search using rg on current system vix
 rg-nixpkgs PATTERN       - Search using rg on current system nixpkgs